matthewmiled/mmiles-pi-cluster-config/README.md

   * `ssh <user?@<ip-address>`
   * Then enter the password you set in the imager tool

-* The hostname that is defined in the imager tool (e.g. `mmiles-master-`) can be seen/changed in (assuming you have ssh'd into the node):
+* The hostname that is defined in the imager tool (e.g. `mmiles-master`) can be seen/changed in (assuming you have ssh'd into the node):
   * `nano etc/hostname`
   * `nano etc/hosts`

 * The 64 bit OS seems to try to connect to wifi using the 5 GHz band - which often seems to cut out.
-To force it to use the 2.4 GHz, SSH into the pi and create a file at `sudo nano /mnt/boot/system-connections` and populate it with:
+To force it to use the 2.4 GHz, SSH into the pi and create a file at `/mnt/boot/system-connections` and populate it with:

 ```
 [802-11-wireless]